psalm/psalm.dev/inline/dummy.md

 }
 ```

 With that annotation Psalm understands that `$i` is always defined when it’s used.
+This feature is stolen from [Hack](https://hacklang.org), which has a comparable `noreturn` type.

 ### By-reference parameter output